PointsBet Sportsbook Review

 Remember the golden rule with risk-free bets: if you win, there is no refund payable.
 You only receive a refund if your bet loses.

-Also, the $500 in Free Bets is only available for your first fixed price wager, and the wager has to lose for you to receive a refund.
+Also, the $50 in bet credits is only available for your first fixed price wager, and the wager has to lose for you to receive a refund.

 PointsBet officially accepted its first wagers in the US in 2019 in the Garden State.
 However, this cutting-edge sportsbook offers some incredible and extremely unique features.
 Also, according to PointsBet, the company has “introduced a slew of well-received, bettor-first initiatives.”